dancs-dev/dancs.dev/content/projects/dancs-dev.md

 With technology and artificial intelligence continuing to evolve at a rate reminiscent of [Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law), I found myself interested in creating my own website to showcase my projects as a software engineer and share my experience in the world of homelabbing.

-After a lot of contemplation, chose to build *dancs.dev* using [Hugo](https://gohugo.io/), an open-source static site generator written in Go.
+After a lot of contemplation, I chose to build *dancs.dev* using [Hugo](https://gohugo.io/), an open-source static site generator written in Go.
 I was drawn to Hugo for several reasons - the ability to write content using Markdown, its speed and performance, and the maintainability of hosting a static site.

 ## Technology stack